guru716/Devops-Project./README.md

 <img width="460" alt="image" src="https://user-images.githubusercontent.com/111115490/207785060-ca68a9c1-a811-41d0-a95f-61442ced0f97.png">

-* We neet to lanch another 2 EC2 Instance with Keypair
+* We need to lanch another 2 EC2 Instance with Keypair

 * named ad Test(slave01) and Prod(slave02) with same configuration.